 How Is It Diagnosed?

-Doctors may suspect ATR-X syndrome when a child is born or early in life, based on his symptoms.
+Doctors may suspect ATR-X syndrome when a child is born or early in life, based on their symptoms.
 They may see unique facial features, for example, or notice signs of developmental delay.

 To diagnose the disorder, your doctor may order specific blood tests or do a gene test to look for the mutated ATRX gene.